NEW: The 5 men departed Friday night for the U.S., the UK Home Secretary says

 The five men had taken every possible effort to prevent their extradition, he added.

-The legal process in the case of al-Fawwaz and Bary has lasted 14 years.
+The decision, which cannot be appealed, should bring to an end a legal process that in the case of two of the five men – Khaled al-Fawwaz and Adel Abdul Bary – has lasted 14 years.

 “Today I have lost my eight-year and two-month battle against extradition.
 I would like to thank all those over the years who supported me and my family: lawyers, politicians, journalists and members of the public from all walks of life,” it said.